 Take the following actions:

-- In the search bar where you find “Create an alert about,” enter your keyword or the phrases you intend to be notified about
+- In the search bar where you find “Create an alert about…” enter your keywords or the phrases you want to be notified about.

-- Observe the headings and content that appear under “Alert Preview.”
-This should resemble what you want to track
+- Check the headings and content that populate under “Alert Preview.”
+These should align with what you want to track.

 - When you’re all set, click “Create Alert”.
 Click the “RSS Feed” icon and copy the URL that it takes you to.